kartik-venugopal/aural-player/README.md

 * To make sound tuning an integral part of the listening experience and to have it within quick and easy reach at all times.
 * To have a decent macOS alternative for Winamp.

+#### Limitations:
+* Does not play protected content (e.g. Apple's M4P or Audible's AAX).
+* Does not integrate with online services for streaming / scrobbling, etc.

 ## Documentation

 All the documentation can be found on the [wiki](https://github.com/maculateConception/aural-player/wiki).